iw4rr10r/gb-shading-effect/docs/en/the-tiling.md

             // be fully determined
             index = index_y + (xo % TILE_WIDTH) + (jump * nfo);

-            // all that remains is to pick the color code of the sprite value = BITMAP[index];
+            // all that remains is to pick the color code of the pixel value = BITMAP[index];

             // and to copy it into the stamp if it is not a